GreptimeTeam/docs/docs/v0.4/en/user-guide/operations/tracing.md

 # Tracing

 GreptimeDB supports distributed tracing.
-GreptimeDB exports all collected spans using the grpc-based OTLP protocol.
-Users can use [Jaeger](https://www.jaegertracing.io/), [Tempo](https://grafana.com/oss/tempo/) and other OTLP protocol backends that support grpc to collect the span instrument by GreptimeDB.
+GreptimeDB exports all collected spans using the gRPC-based OTLP protocol.
+Users can use [Jaeger](https://www.jaegertracing.io/), [Tempo](https://grafana.com/oss/tempo/) and other OTLP protocol backends that support gRPC to collect the span instrument by GreptimeDB.

 In the [logging section](./configuration.md#logging-options) in the configuration, there are descriptions of configuration items related to tracing, [standalone.example.toml](https://github.com/GreptimeTeam/greptimedb/blob/develop/config/standalone.example.toml) provide a reference configuration in the logging section.